It’s hard to find a bar in Hyde Park that isn’t crawling with University of Chicago students, but you have to admit, they at least know how to party.

 5311 South Lake Park Avenue West

-Honestly, it’s no wonder why this Hyde Park haunts makes the top spot on our list.
+Honestly, it’s no wonder why this Hyde Park destination makes the top spot on our list.
 It’s trendy, it’s classy, it’s a party every single night, and there’s no shortage of cool people wandering in and out of the Promontory at all times.
-This bi-level space crafts incredible dishes on the ground floor in preparation for a wild night upstairs on the dance floor, so load up and don’t forget to sip on a few of their specialty cocktails while you’re at it.
+This bi-level restaurant crafts incredible dishes on the ground floor in preparation for a wild night upstairs on the dance floor, so load up and don’t forget to sip on a few of their specialty cocktails while you’re at it.

 1172 East 55th Street

 There’s something super quaint about this old dive bar in Hyde Park.
 You’d never expect a rager of a night from a bar that doesn’t even go by its legal name—locals refer to it as “Jimmy’s” for the namesake of its owner—but let me be the first to tell you that Woodlawn Tap has it going on.
 This bar serves burgers for $3.50, house drinks for $4, and plenty of beer for under $5.
 Giving this place the benefit of the doubt is probably the smartest idea you’ll have this year.

 This brewpub actually originates in Michigan and we’re just lucky enough to have a location out here in Hyde Park.
 Jolly Pumpkin brews some delicious concoctions to go along with their weekly $9 pizza specials, so you’d be remiss if you passed this place up.
 This restaurant features a rustic and modern decor that pairs perfectly with the atmosphere they’re trying to promote.
 Make sure to visit them soon—they even have music bingo on Wednesdays, as if you needed more incentive.